Last Updated on May 30, 2023

 Dismal Swamp State Park gives North Carolinians access to the million-acre Great Dismal Swamp.
-The North Carolina State Parks side of Dismal Swamp features 20 miles of trails, a 2,000-foot boardwalk, and tons of opportunities to scope out birds and various wildlife.
+The North Carolina State Parks side of Dismal Swamp features 20 miles of trails, a 2,000-foot boardwalk, and many opportunities to scope out birds and wildlife.

 Fort Fisher State Recreation Area

 Fort Fisher State Recreation Area is an interesting park that borders the Atlantic Ocean and the Cape Fear River.
 It sits near the NC Aquarium at Fort Fisher and the Fort Fisher State Historic Site but is not a place you should overlook.

 The visitor center is home to a small exhibit area and restrooms.
 Beyond that, you can access the beach, the mile-long Basin Trail, or the seasonally open road that requires a 4-wheel drive vehicle and a permit.

 This NC State Parks site is perfect for surf fishing, hiking to the Basin Overlook, or just enjoying a day at the beach.